 - a.
 The campus email server must provide antivirus protection that detects and mitigates infected email messages. - b.
-Infected messages must be discarded or quarantined, not returned to the sender. - c.
-Barracuda email filtering and controls are in place and up to date.
+Infected messages must be discarded or quarantined, not returned to the sender.

 Security Patches

 All systems connected to the campus network and the applications and databases running on those systems must have the latest security patches available from the respective vendors applied.
 Any system or application with known vulnerabilities for which a patch is not available must take appropriate measures to mitigate the risk, such as placing the system behind a firewall.
 Kentucky Wesleyan may block access to the network for systems that have not been patched.